 Once level 16 is reached, Chespin will become Quilladin.
 Quilladin is still only a Grass type, but it will gain good boosts to its Physical Attack and Physical Defense stats.

-Quilladin is still a Grass type and before evolving again, you still need to watch out for Bug, Fire, Flying, Ice, and Poison.
+Since Quilladin is still a Grass type, you still need to watch out for Bug, Fire, Flying, Ice, and Poison.
 Always be sure to have a varied team to cover these weaknesses.
-Evolving Fletchling to Fletchinder can add a Fire and Flying type to your team which counters a few of these.
+Evolving Fletchling to Fletchinder can add a Fire and Flying type to your team, which counters a few of these.
 A Psychic type or Ground type can knock out the threat of Poison type Pokémon as well.

 At level 26, Quilladin can learn Needle Arm.
 It deals a decent amount of Grass type damage, but its 30% chance of making the opponent flinch plays well with using Leech Seed.
 If the opponent flinches, your Quilladin can heal repeatedly with Leech Seed because your opponent's turn gets skipped!